4. Penalties¶

 Rationale: It is illegal to block after a Jam has ended.
 It is, however, legal to initiate during the Jam-Ending Whistle, even if the outcome happens once the Jam has ended.

-Keep in Mind: Should that same hit start after the Jam-Ending Whistle, Red Jammer need not fall nor be knocked out of bounds.
+Keep in Mind: Should that same hit start after the Jam-Ending Whistle, Red Jammer need not fall nor be knocked Out of Bounds.
 Being hit significantly off balance after the Jam-Ending Whistle is sufficient to penalize the initiator of that hit.

 Red Jammer is 18 ft (5.48 m) ahead of the Pack alongside White Pivot.
 They continue to skate, and an Official gives an Out of Play warning to both players.
 White Pivot continues to skate alongside Red Jammer, and then blocks Red Jammer, making hip-to-hip contact.
 Red Jammer counter-blocks White Pivot in an attempt to remain upright and continue on their way.
 White Pivot falls as a result.